jmromeroes/recruiting-analytics-project/README.md

 # recruiting-analytics-project
-An example project with Clean Architecture for recruiters to manage their candidates and analyze their data.
+Exploring the implementation of a candidate cohort management platform with Clean Architecture, CQRS and DDD in both backend and frontend.